youssef579/LOCKED/README.md

 ## More Info

-> u can also download and rate the game on [itch](https://specialgames.itch.io/locked "Game's page on itch.")
+> You can also download and rate the game on [itch](https://specialgames.itch.io/locked "Game's page on itch.")